Delfín Amazon Cruises | Luxury Amazon Cruises Experience

 Vegetal pigments, dried roots, huito fruit, and traditional brushes used to paint kené

 Yarinacocha sits on the upper Ucayali, the same river system Delfín navigates downstream in Pacaya-Samiria.
-The Shipibo-Konibo are among the river cultures whose knowledge has shaped what the Amazon means in the contemporary imagination.
-Until now, the art world has mostly read their artistic practice as ethnography rather than contemporary art.
-However, the Biennale changes that frame.
+The Shipibo-Konibo are among the river cultures whose knowledge has shaped what the Amazon means in the contemporary imagination, and whose artistic practice has, until now, been read mostly through the lens of ethnography rather than contemporary art.
+The Biennale changes that frame.

 Installation view of De otros mundos, Peru Pavilion, 61st Venice Biennale, with Sara Flores's kené paintings and the Shipibo flag